Extended Depth of Focus Lens Implants

 Tecnis Symfony lenses are known as extended range of focus IOLs or extended depth of focus lenses.
 These lenses elongate the focus point.
 Multifocal IOLs are primarily for distance or near, but not intermediate vision.
 They are excellent for near and distant objects, but for the areas in between patients find they don’t adapt as well.
 The Symfony lens boasts no drop off in vision regardless of the distance.
 This gives the patient quality distance over a wide range of viewing conditions, just as their natural eye lenses used to do if they weren’t overly near- or farsighted.

 The Tecnis Symfony lens also mitigates the effects of presbyopia, the near-universal loss of the ability of the natural eye to focus at close distance as we move past 40 years of age and upward.
 The Symfony lens allows for good intermediate vision without reading glasses.
 It also corrects for astigmatism with the Tecnis Symfony Toric IOL.
-For very close vision or reading a book with small print, most patients will still need an inexpensive pair of drugstore or over the counter reading glasses usually between +1.50 and +2.00 diopters in power.
+For very close vision or reading a book with small print, most patients will still need an inexpensive pair of a drugstore or over the counter reading glasses usually between +1.50 and +2.00 diopters in power.

 Am I a good candidate for the Tecnis Symfony IOL?